VinayakTekade/digital-certs/README.md

 ### Decrypt API

 -   URL: POST /decrypt
--   Description: Accepts the encrypted data and decrypts it using AES decryption.
+-   Description: Accepts the encrypted data and decrypts it using AES decryption and  verifies it signature.
 -   Example usage with curl:

 ```